nasa/fprime/docs/Tutorials/HelloWorld/Deployments.md

 ## Adding The Hello World Component

 First, the project's components should be added to this deployment's build.
-This can be done by addinf the following to `MyDeployment/CMakeLists.txt`.
+This can be done by adding the following to `MyDeployment/CMakeLists.txt`.

 ```cmake